UBC-MDS/Cost_of_living_py/README.md

 ### Run the app locally using docker

-To run this app using Docker using docker, write the following commands after cloning the repo:
+To run this app using Docker, write the following commands after cloning the repo:

 ```bash
 cd Cost_of_living_py